MEMBER LOGIN

 No prior education experience is required, but comfort and willingness to interact with diverse groups of young people is, as Scientists-in-Residence interact with our students on nearly a daily basis.
 Ocean Discovery also provides a mentorship training to all Residents at the beginning of their stay.

-Do I need to need to prepare projects or activities to do with students?
+Do I need to prepare projects or activities to do with students?

 No – our program model includes robust sets of existing curriculum, led by our skilled & experienced instructors.
 The Scientist-in-Residence is “plugged in” to these existing programs with a primary role of providing mentorship to students during their experiences at Ocean Discovery.
 If any Scientist-in-Residence has a strong desire to develop new student activities, we are also happy to support these and facilitate them either at Ocean Discovery’s Living Lab or at one of our partner schools.